 Chris Whittaker is a physics teacher and Coordinator of the Science Program at Dawson College.
 He has a Masters Degree in Engineering Physics from Queen’s University where he specialized in aeronautics and nuclear engineering.
 At Dawson, he created a course for non-science students that explores a variety of topics in physics through movies and TV shows.
 Before his teaching career, Chris also completed a Masters Degree in Social Work and worked for several years in emergency mental health, with at-risk-youth and as an intake worker at a CLSC.
 Along the way he also managed to do two radio documentaries for the CBC Radio One program Ideas, including one on how size matters in engineering, biology and the movies.

-Kristopher is a fifth-year PhD student in Film and Moving Image Studies at Concordia University and a tenured faculty member of the English Department at Dawson College in Montreal, where he teaches courses on the Gothic, the fantastic, and horror in literature and film.
-He has served for six years as a co-chair for the Horror Area of the Popular Culture / American Culture Association (PCA/ACA), and is a charter associate and secretary of the Whedon Studies Association.
-He has published on the television series Buffy the Vampire Slayer in the edited anthology Buffy in the Classroom: Essays on Teaching with the Vampire Slayer (McFarland 2010), and has a forthcoming (2012) co-authored essay (with Papagena Robbins) on the intersection of the Gothic and documentary in the journal Textus, entitled “Gothumentary: The Gothic Unsettling of Documentary’s Rhetoric of Rationality.”
-Kristopher is currently at work on two edited anthologies, Fragments of the Monster: Relocating Forties Horror (with Mario DeGiglio-Bellemare and Charlie EllBé) and Horror in the “Terror” Age (with Will Dodson).
-His current research interests in cinema, television and literature include the horror genre, the Gothic, spirit photography, documentary, mockumentary, pseudo-documentary and new media.
-Kristopher holds an FQRSC doctoral research fellowship for his dissertation research involving generic hybridity and intermediality in mock-documentary horror films such as The Last Broadcast (1998), The Blair Witch Project (1999), George A. Romero’s Diary of the Dead (2007) and Lake Mungo (2009).
+Kristopher is a PhD candidate in Film and Moving Image Studies at Concordia University and a tenured faculty member of the English Department at Dawson College in Montreal, where he teaches courses on the Gothic, the fantastic, and horror in literature and film.
+Kristopher is a programmer for the Montreal Underground Film Festival and co-director of the Miskatonic Institute of Horror Studies.
+He has also served for seven years as a co-chair for the Horror Area of the Popular Culture / American Culture Association (PCA/ACA), and is a charter associate and secretary of the Whedon Studies Association.
+He has published on the television series BUFFY THE VAMPIRE SLAYER (2010), has a co-authored essay (with Papagena Robbins) on the intersection of the Gothic and documentary in the journal TEXTUS, entitled “Gothumentary: The Gothic Unsettling of Documentary’s Rhetoric of Rationality” (2012), and has an essay on THE CABIN IN THE WOODS in the forthcoming A JOSS WHEDON READER (2014).
+Kristopher is currently at work on two edited anthologies, FRAGMENTS OF THE MONSTER: RECOVERING FORTIES HORROR (with Mario DeGiglio-Bellemare and Charlie Ellbé) and HORROR IN THE “TERROR” AGE (with Will Dodson).
+His current research interests in cinema, television and literature include the horror genre, the Gothic, spirit photography, documentary, mockumentary, and pseudo-documentary.
+Kristopher holds an FQRSC doctoral research fellowship for his dissertation research involving Gothic realism in horror cinema.